dogangcr/vulnerable-sso/ReadMe.md

  **Single Sign On**

-Single sign on contain OAuth, Saml, Open ID Connect.
+Single sign on contains OAuth, Saml, Open ID Connect.
 OAuth is used by many companies for authorization and authentication purposes.
 Some of the applications don’t implement OAuth specifications correctly.

 ![UsageOfOauth](images/UsageOfOauth.png)